 We believe civic engagement should be an integral part of every student's college experience.
 In the classroom is where students acquire the knowledge and skills to best practice and serve in their communities.
 The Office of Civic Engagement offers First Year Learning Communities for incoming freshman seeking to connect with fellow students through service.
-In addition to our Minor in Civic Engagement and interdisciplinary courses, we partner with a variety of instructors and degree programs to provide co-curricular academic engagement opportunities for students.
+In addition to our Minor in Civic and Community Engagement and interdisciplinary courses, we partner with a variety of instructors and degree programs to provide co-curricular academic engagement opportunities for students.

-Minor in Civic Engagement
+Minor in Civic and Community Engagement

 This interdisciplinary minor offered through the Office of Civic Engagement is designed to build capacity in personal and organizational action, management and guidance in addressing public and societal problems.
 Through study and application, students build real world skills and knowledge for effective and ethical public service.
 The minor is designed to complement a variety of majors and is intended for students seeking to address systemic social problems.